WHO WE ARE & WHAT WE DO

 In addition, the Department has responsibility for parking and transportation services on campus.
 More information on those services can be found on the Parking and Transportation website.

 The Department of Public Safety is located at Garey Hall at the corner of Spring Mill Road (Rte.320) and County Line Road.
-For specific travelling directions or to download a campus map, please see the Villanova directions page.
+For specific travelling directions or to download a campus map, please see the Villanova Visit page.

 The Villanova University Department of Public Safety works hard to be a trusted resource for all students, faculty and staff.
 We pride ourselves in being guardians of Villanova’s community—an integral part of our Augustinian Catholic University and examples of our values of fairness, compassion and integrity.